Used Car: 2009 Subaru Impreza Review

 Other Cars to Consider

-The 2009 Honda Civic whizzes past the Impreza with an above-average reliability score.
-It’s also known for its crisp handling and engaging performance, particularly from the Si model.
+The 2009 Honda Civic earned praise for its crisp handling and engaging performance, particularly from the Si model.
 However, there are some tradeoffs.
 For starters, the Civic has a cramped second row, and there’s no hatchback model, which means the Civic doesn’t have an abundance of cargo space.
 Also, the Civic doesn’t have many standard features.
 Items like a radio, air conditioning and electronic stability control all require you to choose a higher trim.

-If you want a hatchback with all-wheel drive and good reliability, the 2009 Toyota Matrix is the model to pick.
+If you want a hatchback with all-wheel drive, the 2009 Toyota Matrix is a good choice.
 All-wheel drive versions come with safety and interior features that are comparable to the base Impreza.
 However, the base Matrix doesn’t have electronic stability control standard.
 Regardless of which model you choose, you should be satisfied with ample cargo space and good safety ratings.